Rishi Sunak

 In 2020, Sunak was promoted to Chancellor of the Exchequer.
-During his time in the position, Sunak was prominent in the government's financial response to the COVID-19 pandemic and its economic impact, including the furlough and Eat Out to Help Out schemes, and the cost-of-living crisis.
-As chancellor, Sunak received high approval and popularity ratings in the early stages of the pandemic, although his popularity later declined amid the cost-of-living crisis in 2022.
-He resigned as chancellor in July 2022 amid a government crisis, and lost the subsequent leadership election to Liz Truss.
-After spending the duration of Truss's premiership on the backbenches, Sunak was elected unopposed in the leadership election to succeed Truss; aged 42 at the time he became prime minister, Sunak became the youngest prime minister since the Earl of Liverpool in 1812.
+During his time in the post, Sunak was prominent in the government's financial response to the COVID-19 pandemic and its economic impact, including the furlough and Eat Out to Help Out schemes and the cost-of-living crisis.
+As chancellor, Sunak received high approval and popularity ratings in the early stages of the pandemic, although his popularity later declined amid the cost-of-living crisis of 2022.
+He resigned as chancellor in July 2022 amid a government crisis, and lost the subsequent party leadership election to Liz Truss that September.
+After spending the whole duration of the premiership of Liz Truss on the backbenches, Sunak was elected unopposed in the leadership election to succeed Truss the following October; aged 42 at the time he became prime minister, Sunak became the youngest prime minister since the Earl of Liverpool in 1812.

 During his premiership, Sunak attempted to improve the economy and stabilise national politics.
-He outlined five key priorities: halving inflation, growing the economy, cutting debt, reducing National Health Service waiting lists, and stopping the illegal small-boat crossings of the English Channel by enacting the Rwanda asylum plan.
-On foreign policy, Sunak authorised foreign aid and weapons shipments to Ukraine in response to the Russian invasion of the country, and pledged support for Israel after the October 7 attacks which began the Gaza war whilst later calling for a ceasefire in the Gaza Strip.
-He did not avert further unpopularity for the Conservatives, reflected in the party's poor performances in the 2023 and 2024 local elections.
+He outlined five key priorities: halving inflation, growing the economy, cutting debt, reducing National Health Service waiting lists, and stopping small-boat crossings of the English Channel by enacting the Rwanda asylum plan.
+On foreign policy, Sunak authorised foreign aid and weapons shipments to Ukraine in response to the Russian invasion of the country, and pledged support for Israel after the 7 October attacks and subsequent Gaza war whilst later calling for a ceasefire in the Gaza Strip.
+He was unable to avert further unpopularity for the Conservatives, reflected in the party's poor performances in the 2023 and 2024 local elections.
 Sunak called a general election for July 2024 despite being widely expected to call the election in the autumn; the Conservatives lost this election in a landslide to the opposition Labour Party led by Keir Starmer, ending 14 years of Conservative government.

-After leaving office, Sunak became Leader of the Opposition and remained Conservative leader for nearly four months while the leadership election to replace him took place, and formed a shadow cabinet.
+After leaving the prime minister's office, Sunak became Leader of the Opposition and remained Conservative leader for nearly four months while the leadership election to replace him took place, and formed a shadow cabinet.
 He was succeeded by Kemi Badenoch, his Shadow Housing Secretary.
-He also intends to remain as a backbench MP for the next five years.
-In 2025 he took a position as a senior advisor, returning to his previous employer, Goldman Sachs, with some limits on his lobbying abilities.
+He remains a backbench MP, and may take some outside work that is publicly reported.
+In 2025 he also took a position as a part-time senior advisor with one of his previous employers, Goldman Sachs, with some limits on his lobbying abilities.